TrendingTechnology/saga/appendix.md

 | Not equal        | `~!`, `!~` | `!=`       | `!==`       |
 | Three-way        | `<~>`      | `<=>`      |             |

-Somra parses operators differently than in most languages.
-Any Somra parses operators differently than in most languages.
+Sombra parses operators differently than in most languages.
+Any Sombra parses operators differently than in most languages.
 Any string of symbols excluding the above are parsed as operators, so they have to be clearly distinguished from one another through the use of spaces.

 Operators that end in `=`, excluding those that begin with `:`, `!`, `=`, `~`, `<` or `>`, are parsed as compound assignment operators.
 Compound assignment operators perform the operation of the corresponding operator on both operands, and reassigns the result of the operation onto the left, which can be any reassignable variable or property.